A financial check-up is just as important as a physical. Learn how to evaluate fiscal matters to gauge your financial wellness.

 - Selling a service such as lawn work or cleaning services

 - Teach others using talent, skills, and abilities

 - Using talent, skills, and abilities to create a product or service to sell

 Decreasing expenses could be a series of small or large changes, including:

 - Economizing – becoming more aware of spending and reducing when/where possible.
 Example: planning meals to ensure there’s no food waste.

-- Reducing – reducing the amount paid for items.
+- Reducing – find ways to spend less while shopping.
 Example: shopping for clothes and accessories second-hand instead of retail stores.

 - Comparison Shopping – researching prices before making purchases to secure the best deal.
 Example: when making a large or emergency purchase, compare online to in-person shopping to find the best price.

 - Elimination – sacrificing discretionary expenses either temporarily or permanently.
-Example: cancel all but 1-2 streaming services in favor of making more than minimum on credit card debts.
+Example: cancel all but 1-2 streaming services in favor of paying more than the minimum on credit card debts.
 Hint: rotate streaming services for the best outcome.

 - Substitution – finding a less costly way to achieve a similar outcome.
 Example: instead of buying a coffee from a coffee shop, brew your own at home.

 The main components of financial health are healthy spending, saving, borrowing, and planning.
 A deep dive into the family finances at least once a quarter is a great way to check on each of these components.
 This deep dive should include:

 - Evaluating your spending to ensure there’s enough money for all essential expenses, savings, and hopefully some discretionary expenses.
 Also, check if any bills were late and research the cause to avoid future late payments.